+Energy

-Energy Energy conservation was actively carried out for achieving optimal energy performance at the construction site such as using energysaving LED lights and other emission-reducing equipment.
+Energy conservation was actively carried out for achieving optimal energy performance at the construction site such as using efficient air conditioners, energy-saving LED lights and other emission-reducing equipment.

+Construction Material

-Construction Material Sourcing part of construction materials in a radius of 800km from the construction site to reduce the carbon footprint caused by transportation.
+Sourcing part of construction materials in a radius of 800km from the construction site to reduce the carbon footprint caused by transportation.
 Environmentally friendly materials were adopted as far as possible such as re-used steel casing for bored piling works.